 3 tablespoons thinly sliced green onions, tops included

 1. Prepare sauce and keep it warm.
 Either wrap the tortillas in foil and heat in a 325° F oven 15 minutes or heat 1 minute in a plastic bag in a microwave oven.
 Preheat an oven to 350 F. and place 4 serving plates in the oven.

 2. Fry or poach the eggs.
-Assemble the dish by placing a tortilla on each plate; then pour about ¼ cup of sauce over each tortilla and put 2 eggs on top.
-Spoon a generous spoonful of sauce over the eggs.
+Assemble the dish by placing 2 tortillas on each plate; then pour about 1/2 cup of sauce over each egg topped tortilla, dividing the sauce equally among the 4 srvings.

-3. Sprinkle ¼ cup shredded cheese and a few green onions slices over each serving.
+3. Sprinkle ¼ cup shredded cheese and a few green onion slices over each serving.
 Place plates back in the oven only long enough to melt the cheese, about 5 minutes.
 Garnish each plate with avocado and tomato wedges.
-Pass remaining warm sauce and tortillas separately.
+Pass warm tortillas separately, if desired.